Yamaha YZF-R7

-The Yamaha YZF-R7 or OW-02 (often referred to simply as the R7) is a race homologation motorcycle made by Yamaha in limited production run of only 500 units worldwide.
+The Yamaha YZF-R7 or OW-02 (often referred to simply as the R7) is a race homologation motorcycle made by Yamaha in limited production run of 500 units worldwide.
 It was designed to compete in the Superbike World Championship and Suzuka 8 Hours endurance races.
-It is part of the YZF-R Series.

 It has a 749 cc, DOHC 20-valve (5 valves per cylinder) inline-four engine producing 106 hp.
 Yamaha also produced two race kits for the R7, topping 135 hp when the other, unused bank of fuel injectors is activated.
 A pipe and ECU update were also made.

 The R7 was built for racing 'out of the box', implied by the chassis, which was derived from information and geometry from the YZR500 machines of the period.
 It has Öhlins suspension components and titanium valves, titanium conrods, a shortened Deltabox II frame and dry weight of 416 lb.

 Super Streetbikes magazine ranked the R7 eighth in its list, "The 10 Most Exotic Bikes Ever", due to its extraordinary price, "top-spec Öhlins race suspension and running gear", and that the bike, "looked utterly amazing: genuine two-wheeled sex", but said it was ironic that in spite of being the "most exotic R-series bike ever", it "actually turned out to be a bit of a lemon".
 The problem was that the bike as sold was hobbled, at only 100 hp, and that small teams could not afford the "thousands of dollars" of racing upgrades necessary to make the R7 competitive, and when they did, "the crankshafts failed".
 For the sake of simplicity and cost savings, Yamaha had chosen to detune the engines for bikes imported into all countries to meet the German market's maximum horsepower regulation, partially because whatever level it was detuned to was irrelevant, given that virtually every buyer intended to modify the bike from street-legal form in order to race.
 One such modification, popular with club racers, was to adapt the frame mounts of the R7 to accept an engine from the Yamaha YZF-R1, which was unofficially named the R71.
 UK based Harris Performance Products made a bespoke R71 frame that only sold in small numbers.